altair-graphql/altair/README.md

 You are not limited to only one window at a time but you can have multiple windows open to work with multiple different queries at the same time.
 You can also name the various windows (by doubleclicking the name) and arrange them however you like to make it easier to work with them.

-### GraphQL Subscriptions
+### GraphQL Subscriptions (with desktop notifications)

 You can test your [GraphQL subscriptions](https://www.apollographql.com/docs/graphql-subscriptions/) without any worry.
 Just provide the subscription URL and start the subscription, and you would get each message as they are sent once you're subscribed.
+You would also get a notification when you are away from the app (desktop apps only).
 This is very handy when developing apps that use the realtime feature of GraphQL, like chatting ang gaming applications that need realtime feedback.
 Currently, GraphQL subscriptions has been implemented by the [Apollo GraphQL team](https://www.apollographql.com/).

+### Import/Export Queries

+You can export the query you are working on and import the .agq file into another device (also supports drag and drop).
+This is also useful for sharing queries with variables and headers with other members of your team.

 ### Multiple Languages